yassinekader/cover_letter_maker_cli/README.md

    - Paste plain text, upload a PDF (docling extraction), or reuse saved CV.
 2. Paste the job listing text.
 3. Optionally add a custom instruction (tone, focus, length).
-4. Generate the cover letter — the AI returns structured JSON which is shown in the preview.
+4. Generate the cover letter — the AI returns structured JSON which is shown in the preview (including a generated email body).
 5. Export: saves a LaTeX file under ./cover_letters and attempts to compile to PDF if pdflatex is present.

 Files & storage